 A Falcon Guide to the Mount Baker-Mount Shuksan Area (Exploring Series) by Mike McQuaide.
-Written by outdoor experts, this guide explores Mount Baker featuring detailed maps facts about the area, routes, trail descriptions and more.
+Written by an outdoor expert, this guide explores Mount Baker, Mount Shuksan and the surrounding area with detailed maps, facts about the area, routes, trail descriptions and more.
 Order now...

 The Mt.
 Baker Book by Paul W. Hodge.
-This book is a photographic guide to the features of Mount Baker.
-Included is information on the lakes, rivers, streams, peaks, trailheads and more is included.
+This book is a photographic guide to the features of Mount Baker in the North Cascades.
+Included is information on the lakes, rivers, streams, peaks and glaciers, trailheads, campgrounds and guides to the roads is included.
 Order now...

 Hiking the North Cascades, 2nd Edition by Erik Molvar.
 This comprehensive guide is your passport to one of the most beautiful and truly wild reaches of North America describing 105 of the region's best and most varied hikes, from a few choice short excursions to a whole host of day trips and overnight treks.
 Order now...

 Day Hiking North Cascades by Craig Romano.
 This compact guide covers t a broad range of hiking options.
 This is the most up-to-date guide for the area, organized along highway and other travel corridors with an emphasis on trails that are 12 miles or less, round-trip.
 Order now...